ssemyan/BirdQuiz/README.md

 - **AI**: Azure OpenAI (GPT-4)
 - **Authentication**: Azure AD (DefaultAzureCredential)
 - **Images**: Wikimedia Commons API
-- **Data**: CSV parsing
+- **Data**: Plain text lists

 ## Notes

-- Score tracking is per-session only (resets on page refresh or new CSV load)
+- Score tracking is per-session only (resets on page refresh or new list load)
 - The app runs in debug mode by default (development only)
 - For production, use a proper WSGI server (Gunicorn, uWSGI, etc.)
 - Azure OpenAI API calls may incur charges based on your usage

-## Future Enhancements

-- Persistent score tracking (database)
-- Export score reports
-- Family-based bird filtering
-- Regional bird filtering
-- Multiple image display per bird
-- Difficulty levels
-- Timed challenges

 ## License

-This project is for educational purposes.
+This project is for educational purposes and covered by the MIT license

 ## Support